 Jen, thank you so much for sharing your creative light in this sunny space.
 You make a wonderful point about writing and that powerful sense of wonder that fuels the journey.
 When we let go of expectations, we get out of the way of our own creativity it seems.
 And, truly, our written words need time to mature and ripen, like this beautiful red apple.
 When we want to get it “right” or “perfect” from the start, we set ourselves up for frustration, anxiety, dread.
 That’s when we feel “blocked” or unable to find the motivation to begin or go on with our work.
 Your insights are wonderful and definitely helpful.

-- If you would like to ask Jen a question, please feel free to leave a comment for her below.
-You can find her on Facebook and via Twitter @JenKnox2 — or on her blog: Jen’s Blog or website: Jen’s Website.
+- You can find Jen on Facebook and via Twitter @JenKnox2 — or on her blog or website.

 - Have you experienced something that felt like writer’s block?
 How did you handle it?

-- Thank you so much for visiting SunnyRoomStudio — I hope it was a rewarding experience.
+- Thank you so much for visiting SunnyRoomStudio — see you soon.

 Blog by DazyDayWriter @ work in SunnyRoomStudio: all rights reserved.